node-red/node-red-web-nodes/README.md

 ### Installation

-These nodes are now being separated into individual npms and available to install from [npm](https://www.npmjs.com/search?q=node-red-node-).
+These nodes are now separated into individual npms and available to install from [npm](https://www.npmjs.com/search?q=node-red-node-).

 They can be installed by

     $ npm install node-red-node-{nodename}

-where `{nodename}` is one of the following :
+in your node-red user directory - this is usually ~/.node-red-web-nodes

 ### Nodes

-The install name is node-red-node-(the name in braces)
+The install name is node-red-node-*(the name in braces)*.
+For example

+        cd ~/.node-red
+        npm install node-red-node-weather-underground

  - Amazon S3 (aws)
  - Box (box)